codeceptjs/CodeceptJS/docs/react.md

 { react: 'Input', state: 'valid'}
 ```

-In WebDriver and Puppeteer you can use React locators in any method where locator is required:
+In WebDriver, Puppeteer, and Playwright you can use React locators in any method where locator is required:

 ```js
 I.click({ react: 'Tab', props: { title: 'Click Me!' }});